Lincoln Tunnel: New Jersey approach

 The main approach road on the New Jersey side is Route 495, a state highway running in a west–east direction within an open cut through Union City.
-The New Jersey approach roadway, known as the "Helix" and formerly as the "Corkscrew", turns in a three-quarters circle before arriving at the tollbooths in front of the tunnel portals.
-This is because of the steep King's Bluff ledge in Union City, which is located right above the tunnel portal.
+The New Jersey approach roadway, known as the "Helix" and formerly as the "Corkscrew", turns in a three-quarters circle before arriving at the entrance to the tunnel.
+This is because of the steep King's Bluff ledge in Weehawken, which is located right above the tunnel portal.
 The helix roadway extends over a distance of 4000 ft.

 Route 495 approaches the Helix from the west, crossing over John F. Kennedy Boulevard East.
 To the east of the JFK Boulevard East overpass, the roadway of Route 495 curves to the south and starts its descent.
 At this point, the westbound direction has a northbound ramp that diverges to two streets: northbound JFK Boulevard East, and northbound Park Avenue.
 Both directions of Route 495 continue south onto a rock shelf and then onto a viaduct, which descends before turning west and then north.
 While it curves west, the helix crosses JFK Boulevard East again, this time in an east-to-west direction.
 As the viaduct turns north, Park Avenue begins to follow the viaduct along its west side.
 The two directions split, and the ramp from the center tube to southbound Park Avenue rises between the two directions of traffic.
 The ramp from northbound Park Avenue to the eastbound tunnel merges to the outside (east) of the viaduct, while the ramp from the westbound tunnel to southbound Park Avenue dips into a short tunnel underneath the avenue.
 The avenue itself ascends King's Bluff in a relatively straight line from south to north.

-As Park Avenue continues to ascend the ledge, the viaduct descends to ground level, where there is a tollbooth for eastbound traffic.
-There are no tolls for westbound traffic.
-Just north of the tollbooth, the highway lanes split into the portals for the three tubes, which are ornamented with stone.
+As Park Avenue continues to ascend the ledge, the viaduct descends to ground level.
+The highway lanes then split into the portals for the three tubes, which are ornamented with stone.
 The tubes then curve east and cross under the Hudson River.
 This tollbooth has 13 toll lanes.

 As of 2015, the Port Authority considered the Helix to have a working lifespan of ten years.
 Alternatives to its replacement included tunnels under the Palisades directly to the Lincoln Tunnel portals.
 In June 2018, the New Jersey Department of Transportation, which maintains Route 495, announced that it would renovate the structure of the Helix over the course of more than two years.
 According to the American Highway Users Alliance, the Helix is considered one of the most congested corridors in the east coast of the United States: as of 2018, drivers spent a cumulative 3.4 million hours per year sitting in congestion at the Helix.

-An administration building is also located on the New Jersey side.
-The administration building is located along Boulevard East, running along the east side of the toll plaza.
+An administration building is also located on the New Jersey side, along Boulevard East.